taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 For Windows and Mac Catalyst, hardware acceleration is not yet implemented, they still run above 100 FPS.

 Desktop versions present non-resizable windows with platform-independent key events.
 They can be dragged among different displays adapting to new scale.
 Disabling the maximize button still needs to be implemented.

+After updating to NET8 app window is not centering on Catalyst until fix is found (estimated soon).

 ## _Final Words_